cpp-linter/cpp-linter-action/README.md

-Github action for linting the C code.
+Github Actions for linting the C/C++ code.
 Uses clang-tidy, clang-format, and cppcheck.

 Example of usage:

 ```
 name: c-linter